How to Make Bunny Paw Candy with Video

 - Can you tell in the photo above which bunny paw candy is fresh?
 It’s not the wet on wet.
 Nor the ones where I added the icing after the white had dried for an hour.
 The ones that look good are the ones where I waited to add (and will continue to wait) to add the pink icing.

-- Just store the white paws without the pink icing and when your ready to make your bunny cookies drop the transfers onto the cookie and then add the pink icing.
+- Just store the white paws without the pink icing and when you’re ready to make your bunny cookies drop the transfers onto the cookie and then add the pink icing.

 - Your bunny paws won’t look like the blur of the bunnies I’ve been watching the past few days.
 Yours will be nice and clear without any color bleeding.